Are dinosaurs evidence of past life forms?

 Use this resource to answer the questions that follow.

-- What is the outcome of natural selection?
+- What is the end result of this process?